The

 All Deliberate Speed: Reflections on the First Half-Century of Brown v.

-Board of Education by Charles J. Ogletree in Books
+Board of Education by Charles J. Ogletree (Books)

 (Hardcover) |

-With All Deliberate Speed: The Life of Philip Elman; An Oral History Memoir by Norman I. Silber in Books (Hardcover) With the Court -- and the country -- bitterly split over school desegregation
+With All Deliberate Speed: The Life of Philip Elman; An Oral History Memoir by Norman I. Silber (Books) (Hardcover) With the Court -- and the country -- bitterly split over school desegregation

 and the validity of "separate but equal," Elman's intimate knowledge of the